Number : Season 3, Serial 3 of 9.

-Whats good : Who take on Greek/Troy siege.
+Whats good : Historical Who take on the Greek/Troy siege.
 Humourous.
 Doctor tongue-in-cheek [majorly] influences Earth history.
 Strong performances from the supporting cast.
 Companion changeover.

 Whats bad : Another Beeb wiped episode.
 The Doctor was responsible for helping the greeks sack Troy to save himself?
 Time-Meddler who?

-Review With Spoilers : The Myth Makers is the 3rd episode of season 3 and marks the departure of companion Vicki and the (brief) joining of new companion; Katarina.
+Review With Spoilers : The Myth Makers is the third serial of season 3 and marks the departure of companion Vicki and the (brief) joining of new companion; Katarina.

 The Tardis materialises just outside the city of Troy, during the Greek siege.
-Nearby Achillies and Hector are doing battle and Hector is killed, having been distracted by the Tardis’ appearance.
+Nearby Achillies and Hector, are doing battle and Hector is killed, having been distracted by the Tardis’ appearance.
 Which is kind of black comedy.

 Meanwhile, the Tardis is captured by a Trojan patrol and taken into the City Of Troy; where Vicki is accused of being a Greek Spy.
 Steven; in the disguise of a Greek prisoner-of-war, attempts to rescue her.